bill-mca/SIBAnetics/docs/readme.md

 **Function:** Use the aligned message to suppress background noise in an audio feed sent to the user's earing aids or noise canceling headphones.

+The ultimate goal of focused hearing is to return agency to users of modern hearing aids.
+In order to replace the main function of hearing aids, the output of focused hearing needs to be a manipulated audio stream.
+It was clear to us from the outset that this function would be beyond our capacity to fulfill within the time frame of taking information from the alignment algorithm about which of the speakers is being looked at by the hearing-impaired individual, and then using that to manipulate the sounds greatly increases the complexity of the architecture of focused hearing.
+An audio segmentation component, which is not currently part of the design, would need to be brought in.
+It would also need to be a new actuator in the form of noise cancelling Bluetooth earbuds or hearing aids.
+Because of the immense increase in components required to implement this function, we decided not to do it.
+We felt that the minimum viable product, displaying text transcripts to the user, still fulfilled our objective of allowing hearing-impaired individuals to interact naturally.
+However, it is clear that to fulfill this objective to the greatest degree and in the most contexts, it would be necessary to add an audio manipulation function to focused hearing.

 # Prototype Architecture